nerds-with-keyboards/routerino/README.md

 - **sitemap.xml**: Contains all static routes (dynamic routes with parameters like `:id` are excluded)
 - **robots.txt**: Created with a reference to the sitemap (if it doesn't already exist)

-These files are generated automatically when you build with the Routerino Forge Vite plugin - no additional configuration needed!
+These files are generated automatically when you build with the Routerino Forge Vite plugin - no additional configuration needed.

 ### Sample Build Output: